 First published in 2003 by Rodale, Little People: Learning to See the World Through My Daughter’s Eyes is now available in a high-quality paperback edition.
 Please click here to learn how you may purchase an edition signed by the author.
-The full text of the book is also available for free online.
+The latest edition, updated for 2019, includes a foreword by Becky Kennedy and a new introduction by Dan Kennedy.
+Read those as well as Chapter One for free.

 From the original book jacket: A week after her birth in 1992, Dan Kennedy’s firstborn daughter, Rebecca, was diagnosed with achondroplasia, the most common type of dwarfism.
 Reassured by doctors that Becky would have normal intelligence and a normal life span, Dan and his wife, Barbara, quickly adjusted to the reality of her condition.
 Not so easy was grasping people’s attitudes toward those with physical differences.